-In order to monitor the impact of the sensitivity of material risks and events on AESA's risk profile and SII Surplus, AESA has performed the following stress tests as reported in the 2021 Business Plan Risk Review Report.
+In order to monitor the impact of the sensitivity of material risks and events on AESA's risk profile and SII Surplus, AESA has performed the following stress tests as reported in the 2022 Business Plan Risk Review Report.

-These tests were performed using business planning data from the 2021 Business Plan and 2021 Capital Plan that were based on 2Q20 actual with 6 months forecast and hereon with defined as the Base Position 2020 for the purpose of this section.
-The sensitivities are forward looking, and the business plan includes the new AESA Reinsurance Structure including the commutation.
+These tests were performed using business planning data from the 2022 Business Plan and 2022 Capital Plan that were based on 2Q21 actual with 6 months forecast and hereon with defined as the Base Position 2021 for the purpose of this section.
+These tests quantify the potential impact on the Solvency II ratio of a wide range of shocks reflecting historical stress events.